lsenjov/politico/Constitution.md

 1.1.2.c A pull request will remain unresolved until the next session of the ruling party, at least five days from the time of proposal.

-1.1.2.c.a If a pull request achieves affirmative votes from more than half the ruling body as a whole, it will immediately be ratified.
+1.1.2.c.a If a pull request has affirmative votes from more than half the ruling body as a whole at a session of the ruling party, it will immediately be ratified.
+A :+1: reaction to the pull request is considered an affirmative vote.

-1.1.2.c.b If a pull request achieves negative votes from more than half the ruling body as a whole, it will immediately be closed with no effect.
+1.1.2.c.b If a pull request has negative votes from more than half the ruling body as a whole at a session of the ruling party, it will immediately be closed with no effect.
+A :-1: reaction to the pull request is considered an affirmative vote

-1.1.2.d A pull request will be ratified if a majority of votes (greater than half) on the pull request are in the affirmative.
+3